ou been wondering how to get started with your math centers?

 I get a lot of questions about how to run math centers, what goes into each center, and what they look like in the classroom, so I’m here to answer all those questions in one place.

-I love using centers for math not only because they are fun and engaging, but because they allow me to spend time on guided math instruction.
-I hope that some of my enthusiasm for math centers rubs off on you and that by the end of this episode, you love them as much as I do!
+I love using centers for math not only because they are fun and engaging but because they allow me to spend time on guided math instruction.
+Hopefully, some of my enthusiasm for math centers rubs off on you, and by the end of this episode, you love them as much as I do!

 In Today’s Episode We Discuss: